dallincoons/famblog/content/fall-2024/index.md

 Emily and Calvin wen to Utah for Thanksgiving and I stayed at home alone.
 I don't know if I want to spend all future holidays alone, but this year it was a very nice change of pace.
 Yes, my brain probably works differently than yours.
 There's a lot I could say on that subject, but I don't have time for that crap.
 ![](airplanereading.jpg)

 Calvin has been getting to know his cousin Leo who is walking and talking.
-He also got to spend quality time with aunts, uncles, grandmas and granpas - including a birthday celebration for his fifth birthday.
+He also got to spend quality time with aunts, uncles, grandmas and grandpas - including a birthday celebration for his fifth birthday.
 Seems like a successful trip to me.
 Also, dogs.
 ![](calvinandleo.jpg)
 ![](calvinandleo_drawingbuddies.jpg)
 ![](calvinandleo_water.jpg)